 The flexible joints, shown in Figure 1.2a, were manufactured using wire-cut electrical discharge machining (EDM).
-This manufacturing process was selected for few reasons.
-First, because of the neck dimension of only $0.25\,\mathrm{mm}$, the part is inherently fragile and is difficult to manufacture with classical machining as cutting forces may damage the part.
-Also wire-cut EDM allows for very tight machining tolerances, which are critical for achieving accurate location of the center of rotation relative to the plate interfaces (indicated by red surfaces in Figure 1.2a) and for maintaining the correct neck dimensions necessary for the desired stiffness and angular stroke properties.
-The material chosen for the flexible joints is a stainless steel designated X5CrNiCuNb16-4 (alternatively known as "F16Ph").
+First, the part's inherent fragility, stemming from its 0.25 mm neck dimension, makes it susceptible to damage from cutting forces typical in classical machining.
+Furthermore, wire-cut EDM allows for the very tight machining tolerances critical for achieving accurate location of the center of rotation relative to the plate interfaces (indicated by red surfaces in Figure 1.2a) and for maintaining the correct neck dimensions necessary for the desired stiffness and angular stroke properties.
+The material chosen for the flexible joints is a stainless steel designated X5CrNiCuNb16-4 (alternatively known as F16Ph).
 This selection was based on its high specified yield strength (exceeding 1 GPa after appropriate heat treatment) and its high fatigue resistance.